soilwise-he/Soilwise-userstory-epics/README.md

-# Soilwise-infrastructure
+# Soilwise userstories

 The Soilwise project aims to develop an open access knowledge and data repository to safeguard soils.
-This repo is a placeholder to steer the functional requirements of the system.
+This repo is a placeholder to steer the functional requirements of the system, using a user story approach.

 User stories, listed as [issues](https://github.com/soilwise-he/Soilwise-infrastructure/issues), are clustered in 5 cases and a `prototype` category: